bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Highlighting Text</h4>

-To highlight text for reference purposes the mark element should be used.
-Added in HTML5, the mark element provides a clean, semantic way to identify text, specifically for reference purposes without having to use an un-semantic text level element.
+<p>To highlight text for reference purposes the mark element should be
+used.
+Added in HTML5, the mark element provides a clean, semantic way to identify text, specifically for reference purposes without having to use an un-semantic text level element.</p>

 <pre>
  1  <!-- Highlighted for reference purposes -->